Japanese Beetle Facts & Information

 How do I get rid of Japanese beetles?

 From an extermination standpoint, it is important to recognize that both the adults and grubs can cause damage.
-Therefore a combination of cultural, mechanical and chemical controls should be used.
+Therefore a combination of cultural, mechanical, and chemical controls should be used.
 Since Japanese beetles are capable of traveling from nearby areas or neighboring plants, control measures of the different life stages must be taken into consideration to eliminate the infestation.
 Control of the grub or larval stage requires properly timed applications of a soil insecticide to infested areas.

-Cultural and physical controls would consist of habitat modification (planting plants that are less attractive to Japanese beetle adults) and physical removal of plants and/or the adult beetles by shaking them off early in the morning when the insects are sluggish.
+Cultural and physical controls would consist of habitat modification (planting plants that are less attractive to Japanese beetle adults) and physical removal of plants and/or adult beetles by shaking them off early in the morning when the insects are sluggish.
 The beetles may be killed by shaking them into a bucket of soapy water.

-Mechanical controls are applied through the use of traps with pheromone lures; however this will not correct any issues with grub infestations and can attract more beetles to the area.
+Mechanical controls are applied through the use of traps with pheromone lures; however, this will not correct any issues with grub infestations and can attract more beetles to the area.

 Chemical control consists of using products labeled for use against adult Japanese beetles.